 Established and serious runners tend, obviously, to run more days a week and at a greater duration, so we’ll take that into account for their cross-training glazed exercise.
 They tend to run five or six days out of the week, so some minor changes to that will be made:

 Five days of running with two days cross-train workout.
 If you’re looking for more, substitute one of your rest days with a low-intensity cross-train workout if you want to keep your edge.
 However, we would suggest speaking to your trainer or doctor before engaging in such a heavy workout schedule.

-Deadlifts: Okay, technically, this is a gym workout.
+Okay, technically, this is a gym cross training workout for runners.
 But it’s worth mentioning.
 Take the argument about muscle mass from the last segment and apply it here too.
 In the case of deadlifts, you are exercising your hamstrings, glutes, and quads.
 These muscle groups are intrinsically important for runners, especially if you’re looking to gain speed.
 Keep in mind that some muscle growth will help, but too much can indeed slow you down.

 The video below has more similar exercises for you to perform at the gym or even in the comfort of your own home–so be sure to check it out!

-Cross-Country Skiing: The cardiovascular benefits to any kind of skiing is incredibly good and obvious.
+The cardiovascular benefits of any kind of skiing are incredibly good and obvious.
 Unfortunately, skiing isn’t always an accessible activity.
 In that case, substituting skiing with elliptical or skating exercises would be a lateral move.
 Also obvious but still worth mentioning is the danger involved in some types of skiing.
 Be warned.

 In the End, Should Runners Cross-Train?

 The short answer is yes, but strategically and in moderation.
 New runners should implement cross-training carefully, and established runners should be mindful of overloading their workout schedule.
 An injury is unlikely from cross-training itself, but from the actual run if you have over or undertrained.